lifebit-ai/metagwas/docs/usage.md

 ## 2 - Usage

 This pipeline currently assumes the following:
-- You are analysing 2 studies only (the next iteration will allow any number)
+- You are analysing 2 studies only
-- The studies are formatted as SAIGE output files (future iterations will allow more flexibility)
+- The studies are formatted as SAIGE output files

 ## 3 - Basic example